Skip to content

 Applying SF186: Techniques and Tips

 To apply SF186, start by mixing it according to the manufacturer's instructions.
 Aim for a smooth, lump-free consistency.
-Add water gradually to avoid over-thinning.
+Add water gradually to avoid over-thinning the mixture.

 Apply the SF186 using your chosen tools.
 For smooth textures, use a trowel or spatula.
 For more varied textures, experiment with texture combs, sponges, or even household items like crumpled paper.